a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 Create a folder with a short name (e.g. "A").
 Open the folder.
 Drag the folder's window so it covers just the left edge of the icon.
 Drag it away.
 Verify that the folder repaints.
 Repeat for the right edge.

 * Repeat the following cases for Special > Format a Disk and Special > Erase a Disk:
   * Launch DeskTop.
 Run the command.
+Ensure left/right arrows move selection correctly.
+  * Launch DeskTop.
+Run the command.
+Verify that the device order shown matches the order of volumes shown on the DeskTop (boot device first, etc).
+Select a device and proceed with the operation.
+Verify the correct device was formatted or erased.
+  * Launch DeskTop.
+Run the command.
 For the new name, enter a volume name not currently in use.
 Verify that you are not prompted for a new name.
   * Launch DeskTop.
 Run the command.
 For the new name, enter the name of a volume in a different slot/drive.
 Verify that an alert shows, indicating that the name is in use.
   * Launch DeskTop.
 Run the command.
 For the new name, enter the name of the current disk in that slot/drive.
 Verify that you are not prompted for a new name.
+  * Launch DeskTop.
+Run the command.
+Select a disk (other than the startup disk) and click OK.
+Enter a name, but place the IP in the middle of the name (e.g. "exam|ple").
+Click OK.
+Verify that the full name is used.
+  * Configure a system with at least 9 volumes.
+Launch DeskTop.
+Run the command.
+Select a volume in the third column.
+Click OK.
+Verify that the selection rect is fully erased.
+  * Configure a system with 13 volumes, not counting /RAM.
+Launch DeskTop.
+Run the command.
+Verify that the boot device is excluded from the list so that only 12 devices are shown.
+Verify using the arrow keys that there aren't any overlapping volume entries.

 * Launch DeskTop.
 Open a window.
 File > New Folder..., enter a unique name, OK.
 File > New Folder..., enter the same name, OK.
 Verify that an alert is shown.
 Dismiss the alert.
 Verify that the input field still has the previously typed name.